 There are 60 existing households in Chatang, and there are future plans to build 20 additional homes for a total of 80.
+The residents of Chatang are part of the Tamang ethnic group and Lama clan, indigenous to the Himalayan regions of Nepal and India.
+Most families are subsistence farmers who grow crops on the terraced hillsides.
 Three of these households are already running small shops out oftheir homes, and other families have expressed interest in starting small businesses out of their homes once they have access to reliable electricity through solar.
 Women in the community tend to do the daily water collection and gather wood for fuel, and men undertake much of the agricultural work.

 Community-based solar micro-grids have great potential to contribute to development around the world.
 Yet today, few rural micro-grid models exist that are self-sustaining and meet the long-term needs of beneficiaries.
 In addition to clean, reliable lighting, a community micro-grid in Chatang has potential to create employment opportunities for local residents and catalyze the area as a small market center for travelers along the popular Goshaikunda trekking route.
 "Anchor loads," local enterprises that use power to provide a product or service to the community, have proven key to project success and sustainability.
 The solar micro-grid is designed with these objectives in mind, and will be installed in partnership with local solar company Gham Power.

-This project is sponsored by Northland Controls, and their support is making it possible to bring a micro-grid to the Chatang community.
-While Northland Controls employees will no longer be participating in the installation of the micro-grid itself as a result of the landslide, 23 Northland Controls employees will now be traveling to the Gorkha District of Nepal to bring solar to the Shree Dumre Secondary School of Palungtar.
-Learn more.
+This project was sponsored by Northland Controls, and their support made it possible for GRID Alternatives to bring a micro-grid to the Chatang community.
 Corporate sponsorships are critical in enabling GRID to bring the benefits of solar- financial savings, job opportunities, and a clean, renewable energy source- to families and communities that would not otherwise have access.
 Learn more about becoming a corporate sponsor for our international projects.